Figo: The New Di Stéfano

 Luís Figo

 Luís Figo is an enduring icon in Portuguese football.
-As a member of the “golden generation” that won U-20 World Youth Championships in 1989 and 1991, he had always been destined for greatness[i].
+As a member of the “golden generation” that won U-20 World Youth Championships in 1989 and 1991, he had always been marked for greatness[i].
 He succeeded in winning European Footballer of the Year in 2000, FIFA World Footballer of the Year in 2001, and six consecutive Portuguese Footballer of the Year awards from 1995-2000[ii].
 Finally, Figo extended his legacy by becoming the only member of his storied generation to extend his career in order to compete on the 2006 World Cup team, which he captained to a semi-final defeat to France.
 Yet, as much as Figo has done for Portuguese football, he has arguable done even more to fuel the rivalry between FC Barcelona and Real Madrid.

 Figo - Pesetero Headline

 Over two years after his ignominious transfer, in November 2002, during the “ ‘Derbi de la Vergüenza’ (Derby of Shame),”[vii] Figo was met by an even angrier crowd.
 During this match, when Figo went to take a corner kick, the Boxois Nois, a neo-fascist ultra fan group[viii], threw “the head of a suckling pig and a full bottle of whisky”[ix] at him.
-If there were any doubts as to whether emotions have since subsided, the preserved pig’s head was featured in a museum exhibit cataloguing Barcelona soccer memorabilia, titled ‘Pasión en las gradas’ (Passion in the Stands) in 2008[x].

 El Famoso Cerdo